0x2000580D/xcpm_pstate/README.md

 # xcpm_pstate
-Reading `/dev/xcpm` pstate counters to calculate requested package frequency on Intel Macs by infering some structs and doing other crap.
-The xcpm stands for XNU CPU Power Management, which is Apple's power manager for Intel Macs with Haswell (and newer) chips.

-I figured this method out while reverse engineering [`powermetrics`](https://www.unix.com/man-page/osx/1/powermetrics/), which uses the xcpm to provide data for the `--show-pstates` flag.

-This method sadly reuires root in order to make ioctl calls to /dev :(

-## Building
-Use whatever compiler you like, such as `gcc`, for example: `gcc ./xcpm_pstate.c -o xcpm_pstate`

-## Example Output
-Example running on MacBookPro11,1.
+This is a demonstration on a way you can get CPU p-state distribution, turbo states, and the "active" package frequency on Intel Macs via `/dev/xcpm` (XNU CPU Power Manager).
+Sadly requires root because of ioctl though, also note that the xcpm is supposedly only available on Haswell or newer, but at this point it doesn't matter.

+This originated from good ol' closed off powermetrics, which uses the xcpm for the CPU frequency metrics on Intel.
+At the time I was compelled to make this, I hadn't seen any other examples on how to do it, so I got it done after a little bit of digging around and reverse engineering.
+I think its cool!

+You can build it with gcc or whatever to try, of course.
 Default sampling rate is 1s.
+Run with sudo.
+Here's an example from my MacBookPro11,1:
 ```
 Max Efficient State: 3000 MHz
 Non-Turbo States: 800-3000 MHz